 Step 1: Detach Your Air Filter Cover

 Locate the dirty air filter (foam or paper filters) and take the cover off of it as a first step.
-If your cover doesn’t secure with clips, we suggest using a screwdriver to remove it.
+If your cover doesn’t secure with clips, I suggest using a screwdriver to remove it.

 Step 2: Detach the Filter